Lead and Copper Rule Long-Term Revisions

 Stakeholder Meeting Concerning Potential Long-Term Revisions to the Lead and Copper Rule

 EPA held a public meeting on November 4, 2010 to discuss potential Long-Term Revisions to the LCR.
 The meeting was held to obtain stakeholder feedback about key issues and options to address the issues.

 - Federal Register Notice: Notice of a Public Meeting: Stakeholder Meeting Concerning EPA's Long-Term Revisions to the Regulation of Lead and Copper in Drinking Water

 - Review the presentations from the Lead and Copper Rule Stakeholder Meeting - November 4, 2010

-Revisions to the LCR may impact tribes.
-EPA consulted via teleconference with Indian Tribes on the proposed LCR revisions in 2011.
-Additional details and background information regarding this consultation can be found in the Tribal Notification Letter.
+Revisions to the Lead and Copper Rule may impact tribes.
+EPA previously consulted via teleconference with Indian Tribes on the proposed LCR revisions in 2011 and is conducting another round of consultation in 2018.
+Additional details and background information regarding this consultation can be found in the Tribal Notification Documents.